“Price is what you pay. Value is what you get.”

 — Warren Buffett in an annual letter to shareholders 2008

 The above quote from the world’s arguably richest investor says two things – price does not value, and you can always overpay.
 When each day billions of shares exchange hands in hundreds of stock exchanges around the world, their prices tend to be volatile – sometimes too much.

-It is common to see the Stocks price change within a few seconds.
+It is common to see the How Stocks price change within a few seconds.
 The simplest reason behind this volatility is the principle of demand and supply.

 If you agree to buy a share that I own, at a higher price than the previous transaction, the asking price for the whole market goes up.
 Similarly, when I agree to sell a share at a lower price than the rate of the previous transaction, the stock price for the whole market goes down.
 It’s that simple.

 It is easy to know that the stock prices are rising because their demand is high, or their prices are falling as they are not in demand.
 But to understand the factors behind that rise or fall in demand and supply is quite challenging.
-There are many visible & invisible, controllable & uncontrollable, and active & dormant market forces that affect the share prices to change.
+There are many visible & invisible, controllable & uncontrollable, and active & dormant market forces that affect the Stock prices to change.